andremarcelonunes/Projeto-Shark-Attack/README.md

 mako	  0.815464

 ````
-so, when you see the attacks whith species identified, you see white shark on the top, but represent only 13,44%
+so, when you see the attacks whith species identified, you see white shark on the top, but it represents only 13,44%